 You might also want to play with the Use the XML Source task pane option that you see when you first opt to open an XML file in Excel.
 So create a new Spreadsheet and repeat the first step from paragraph 1, but this time choose Use the XML Source Task Pane.
 After you choose that option, click through a dialog or two, then you will see a “map” of your data structure (the metadata) in the right side of the Excel screen, but no data.
 Not yet.
 (Since I want you to display metadata in this assignment, the ability to see the “map” is a nice feature.)
 Drag a few fields from the Map area to your blank spreadsheet.
 For instance, drag the name of a plant and its mass.

-Browsers such as Chrome, Firefox and Edge also do a nice job of displaying XML data.
+Internet Explorer also does a nice job of displaying XML data.